 Shop Pedialyte here.

 I’ve worn Fitbit watches for years to track my daily heart rate, exercise, and sleep patterns.
-I wear my Fitbit Ionic every day and use it to track my pulse during exercise.
+I wear my new Fitbit Sense almost every day and use it to track my pulse during exercise.
 A heart rate monitor is truly a must-have product for managing POTS.